 The development of each of the four sites for an LMF would result in impacts on aquatic resources, with West Brisbane having the greatest impacts and East Brisbane the least.
-As a potentially practicable option with the least aquatic resource impacts and no impacts on listed species, the East Brisbane site is evaluated in the Draft EIR/EIS.
-The West Brisbane site is also evaluated in the Draft EIR/EIS.
-Although development of an LMF at the Port of San Francisco or SFO site would result in fewer impacts on aquatic resources than at the West Brisbane site, neither site would serve as a practicable option because of their operational constrictions and lack of availability.
-Because the Port and SFO options would not be practicable for an LMF, they were not advanced for consideration in the Draft EIR/EIS.
+As a potentially practicable option with the least aquatic resource impacts and no impacts on listed species, the East Brisbane site was carried forward and evaluated in the Draft and Final EIR/EIS.
+The West Brisbane site also was carried forward and evaluated in the Draft and Final EIR/EIS.
+Although development of an LMF at the Port of San Francisco or SFO sites would result in fewer impacts on aquatic resources than at the West Brisbane site, neither site would serve as a practicable option because of their operational constrictions and lack of availability.
+Because the Port of San Francisco and SFO options would not be practicable for an LMF, they were not advanced for consideration in the Draft EIR/EIS.